 For a catheter in your groin or arm:

 - Avoid sexual activity for 2 to 5 days.
 Ask your doctor when it will be okay to start again.

 - You should be able to return to work in 2 to 3 days if you do not do heavy work.

 - Do NOT take a bath or swim for the first week.
 You may take showers, but make sure the area where the catheter was inserted does not get wet for the first 24 to 48 hours.

 You will need to take care of your incision.

-Many people take aspirin or another medicine -- such as clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta) -- after this procedure.
+Many people take aspirin, often with another medicine such as clopidogrel (Plavix), prasugrel (Efient), or ticagrelor (Brilinta), after this procedure.
 These medicines are blood thinners, and they keep your blood from forming clots in your arteries and stent.
 A blood clot can lead to a heart attack.
-Take the medicines exactly as your doctor tells you.
-Do not stop taking them without talking with your doctor first.
+Take the medicines exactly as your provider tells you.
+Do not stop taking them without talking to your provider.

-Call your doctor if:
+Call your health care provider if:

 Catheterization - cardiac - discharge; Heart catheterization - discharge